 Never underestimate the power of a good night’s sleep!
 In total, we spend around a third of our lives asleep – and the body relies on this rest to recharge.
 As well as reducing fatigue and lethargy, a restful night’s sleep is thought to be beneficial to mental health, improving mood and day-to-day cognitive function.
 Sleep helps us to feel more rested and re-energised, and the advantages that come with a regular and predictable sleep pattern are diverse.

 Maintaining good sleep health has key advantages to both mental and physical health.
 By reducing stress, and allowing the muscles time to recover, it is thought that sleep health could also be connected to areas such as cardiovascular health.
-A good night’s sleep could also be the key to glowing skin - sleep deprivation decreases blood flow to the skin around the face, creating a greyer and less colourful complexion.
-There is a documented global rise in poor sleep health – and many of us are struggling to get adequate periods of rest.
+A good night’s sleep could also be the key to glowing skin - sleep deprivation decreases blood flow to the skin1 around the face, creating a greyer and less colourful complexion.
+There is a documented global rise2 in poor sleep health – and many of us are struggling to get adequate periods of rest.

 The relationship between prebiotics and sleep health